Connect Firepress to Firebase

 folder.

-Firebase projects support Google service accounts, which can be use to call Firebase server APIs from trusted environments.
+Firebase projects support Google , which can be use to call Firebase server APIs from trusted environments.

 In order for your development server to interact with Firebase services we will use credentials obtained via this service account to authorize server requests.